Subscribe

 3. Given that (1) and (2) demand a large quantity of software, built quickly, this is a costly bet; we require $X billion dollars over three years, plus a scaled-up hiring process.

-The moat is named, but also how it will be built, along with second-order consequences (high-cost, and frequent failures of usage or of differentiation on a case-by-case basis) that we not only accept, but expect, in service of the objective of creating that moat.
-With these details and decisions in place, it is a strategy, not a hope.
+The moat is named, but also how it will be built, along with second-order consequences, even undesirable consequences (high-cost, and frequent failures of usage or of differentiation on a case-by-case basis) that we not only accept, but expect, in service of the objective of creating that moat.
+With these details and trade-off decisions in place, it is a strategy, not a hope.

 Make sure your strategy is explicit about which moats are being constructed, and the major multi-year activities required to construct them.